nurturemassage/nurture-the-couple/valentines_specials.md

 </ul>

-<p><i>Couples may either choose the same service, or for one to receive the Chocolate treatment and the other to receive the Rose treatment.</i></p>
+<p>_Couples may either choose the same service, or for one to receive the Chocolate treatment and the other to receive the Rose treatment._</p>

 <p><strong class="red">
-ONLINE BOOKING WILL BE DISABLED FOR THESE DAYS SO THAT WE MAY OPTIMIZE OUR SCHEDULE AS BEST AS POSSIBLE.
+ONLINE BOOKING WILL BE DISABLED FOR THESE DAYS SO THAT WE MAY OPTIMIZE OUR SCHEDULE AS BEST AS POSSIBLE.\
 Please call to book your appointment.
-All reservations for these dates must be secured with a credit card.
+All reservations for these dates must be secured with a credit card.\
 There will be a 96-hr (4 day) cancellation policy.
 If you cancel within 3-4 days prior to your appointment, half of the price of your service will be charged to the card: if you cancel with-in 48-hrs, then the full-price will be charged.